KieronKretschmar/MentorGG_SituationOperator/README.md

 - `IS_MIGRATING` : Warning: Do not use in production.
 If this is set to true, migrations to SituationDatabase will be applied but nothing else.
 Only works if `MYSQL_CONNECTION_STRING` is also provided.

 **Redis**
+- `MOCK_REDIS` : Whether a mocked redis connection should be used, making `REDIS_CONFIGURATION_STRING` unrequired.
+Only usable in Development.
+- `REDIS_CONFIGURATION_STRING` : Comma-seperated options for the configuration of the MatchData Redis cache. [\*]

 **FileSystem**
 - `EQUIPMENT_CSV_DIRECTORY` : Relative path to the directory containing the equipment .csv files.
 Defaults to `/app/data/equipment`.